St. John's College of Liberal Arts and SciencesQueens Campus

-In the Master of Arts program in History at St. John’s University, you’ll enjoy seminar-style classes that build a broad knowledge of history’s main currents, along with the opportunity to specialize in an area of concentration.
-You’ll gain proficiency in research, written and oral communication, decision making, and critical thinking.
+In the Master of Arts (M.A.) program in History at St. John’s University, you will enjoy seminar-style classes that build a broad knowledge of history’s main currents, along with the opportunity to specialize in an area of concentration.
+You will gain proficiency in research, written and oral communication, decision making, and critical thinking.

-To fulfill requirements for the degree, you’ll take a minimum of 33 credits in graduate history courses with at least 18 credits focusing in one of the following areas of concentration:
+To fulfill requirements for the degree, you will complete a minimum of 33 credits in graduate history courses with at least 18 credits focusing in one of the following areas of concentration:

 Please see a list of our History faculty.